Immigration Law Certificate

 Independent or Group Study

 Students may satisfy up to 4 units of the 15 units through independent study or group study.
 Any group study (Law 498) must be approved by at least one of the Immigration Law Faculty.
 A paper written for group study will not satisfy the writing requirement without prior approval from a supervising immigration law faculty member.

 Students must write a writing-requirement-quality paper, approved by one of the Immigration Law Faculty on an immigration law related law topic through a seminar, an independent study, or law review or law journal.
 The paper should develop and defend a thesis and demonstrate original thought and analysis.
+The paper may be based on revisions to briefs or other writing done as part of the UC Davis law clinics that meet the writing requirement specifications.
 Students who are writing papers independent of a seminar should consult early with one of the Immigration Law Faculty on paper topics and must submit a proposed topic to the supervising faculty member by May of their second year of law school and submit a draft of the paper by December of their third year.
 Specific deadlines should be established with your Immigration Law Faculty Advisor.

 - 292A Advanced Topics in Immigration and Citizenship Law Seminar (2)